DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Transfer.md

 ## Modify

-Modify will allow you to add a suffix and/or prefix to parameters marked with a checkbox.
-Also, it provides the ability to replace part of the parameter name with a new value.
+Modify allows you to add a suffix and/or prefix to parameters marked with a checkbox.
+It also, provides the ability to replace part of the parameter name with a new value.

 ![ParaManager modify](../../assets\images\ParaManager\PM-Tr-Modify.gif)